 Flood warning stages on all important rivers are to be fixed by Irrigation authorities.
 The warning stages also need to be periodically reviewed at intervals of five years depending upon the State Rivers and the revised stages published.
-Such a publication should include the names of the rivers, the tide gauge readings stationed on it, previous highest records of levels/ discharges/years of occurrences, its distance from important towns/villages down stream which are likely to be affected, etc. It should also indicate the levels at which White; Blue and Red signal would be given.
-The significance of the colours is as under:
+Such a publication should include the names of the rivers, the tide gauge readings stationed on it, previous highest records of levels/ discharges/years of occurrences, its distance from important towns/villages downstream which are likely to be affected, etc. It should also indicate the levels at which White; Blue and Red signal would be given.
+The significance of the colors is as under:

 White signal should indicate advance approach of floods in the river in the reach concerned.
-The signal is in the nature of an alert signal for the concerned authorities regarding probability of incoming floods dissemination of warning of the impending flood to the public and to the authorities responsible for organising evacuation of persons from the risk areas.
+The signal is in the nature of an alert signal for the concerned authorities regarding probability of incoming floods than what is shown in the flood plan.
+The district authorities must then take action for dissemination of warning of the impending flood to the public and to the authorities responsible for organizing evacuation of persons from the risk areas.